Transcript Key

 Students may repeat courses with earned grades to allow a student to improve his/her grade point average.
 Once a student repeats a class, the new grade replaces the previous grade in the grade point average.
 If a student elects to repeat a course, the grade earned from the final attempt of the course is the final grade, even if that grade is lower than the previous attempt.
 The transcript will show all previous attempts on the transcript with a “REPEATED” code.
 The semester or cumulative grade point average calculations will not include these courses.

-The unit of measure for academic purposes is the semester hour.
-A semester hour is equivalent to one hour of recitation or a minimum of two hours of laboratory per week for a semester or an equivalent time for a shorter term.
+The unit of measure for academic purposes is the semester credit hour.
+A semester hour is equivalent to 750 minutes of lecture, 1500 minutes of laboratory, or 2250 minutes of practicum/clinical.

 Following are the standards for academic classification of students at OTC: